samchon/tgrid/README.md

 Following paradigm of the **TGrid**, you can compose real-time network communication systems very easily.
 Consider that system nodes are correspondent with objects.
 All you have to do is just calling functions in those objects with special symbol `await`.

-I repeat, whether how network systems are enormouse and feature are complicated, *they're just objects*.
+I repeat, whether how network systems are enormous and feature are complicated, *they're just objects*.
 Just call functions, with the keyword `await`.
 It sound difficult, then look at the below [Usage - Example Code](#usage---example-code), then you may understand.
+If you want to know more, [Guide Documents](https://github.com/samchon/tgrid/wiki) are prepared for you.